When the baby does not yet latch on

 3. Some mothers have very large nipples or infolded nipples (sometimes called inverted nipples).
 Infolded nipples in themselves should not make breastfeeding impossible.

 In fact, very large nipples are probably more of a problem than infolded nipples.
-But taking the time for the baby to learn how to latch on to those breasts with large nipples will eventually pay off.
+But taking the time for the baby to learn how to latch on to those breasts with very large nipples will eventually pay off.
 Feed the baby, by cup, by spoon.
 The lactation aid at the breast will often work even if the nipples are very large.
 The baby gets used to getting milk from the breast and eventually the baby will “get it” and latch on.
-But patience is a virtue in these situations.
+Patience is a virtue in these situations.
 Rushing in with bottles or a nipple shield is not a virtue.

 4. Babies with neurological or some other (facial/oral) abnormalities may have difficulties latching on.